ActuallyTomas/PlaydiscCreator/README.md

 # PlaydiscCreator
-Windows Application for automatic creation of PlayDisc's to be used on PlayNetwork Media Players.
+Windows Application for automatic creation of custom PlayDisc's to be used on PlayNetwork Media Players.

 ---